 How do the boots fit in comparison to the soft soles?

-The boots should fit similar to all other styles.
-We suggest that you go by your US Street Shoe Size.
+The boots run larger than our soft sole shoes.
+We suggest going down a half to a full size smaller.
 Similar to all other styles of shoes they will break in and form to your foot in the width, but never in the length.